ProgramPL/ProgramPL/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Pluto Client
+- 🔭 I’m currently working on Pluto Client.
-- 🌱 I’m currently learning how to program in C#
+- 🌱 I’m currently learning how to program in C#.
-- 💬 Ask me about progress for my custom Pluto Client for Minecraft and ClassiCube
+- 💬 Ask me about progress for my custom Pluto Client for Minecraft and ClassiCube.
-- 📫 How to reach me: Through Discord or Email
+- 📫 How to reach me: PM me.
-- ⚡ Fun fact: Im mainly making Youtube videos in my spare time
+- ⚡ Fun fact: I make edits.